 The NAUgo mobile app is designed to positively assist the NAU student experience by providing a useful, relevant tool to assist them with tasks.
-At this time, the primary NAUgo audience is students on the Flagstaff campus.

 You may wish to add content to NAUgo or use it as a messaging platform to reach students.
 Familiarize yourself with the content types below and submit the request form to have your idea considered.

 A screen is a “page” within the app that presents information and offers actionable items.
 A collection of screens are related and offer additional information or functionality.